WaiKei1/creative_coding_blog/posts/week9.md

 It is a folder or files named `/reference/` and fill it with snippets of the preferred code style, pattern, or structure.
 After that point it to these files so it can generate something accurately.

+_Make sure to keep them short and focused_

+---

+**Context Window**

+This is the "memory" of an AI model - how much text the AI can process at once.

+For example: If the context window is 8k token then the AI can "see" about 6,000 words of code + the prompt.

+It is matter because if the codebase is larger than the context winder then the AI will loses track of the earlier parts.
+Better use smaller files, summaries and break tasks into parts.

+---

+**Token**

+The smallest unit of text the AI understand.
+The longer code = more tokens = slower/expensive AI responnses.

+- Avoid overly verbose variable names

+---

+**Parameter**

+Adjustable settings in an AI model that shape its behaviour.
+It matters because high temperature might make code unreliable, while low temperature keeps it focused but less flexible.

+For example:

+1. Temperature: Controls randomness (low = predictable; high = creative)
+2. Max tokens: limits response length

+---

+### LLMs (Large Language Models)

+These are AI models trained on vast text/code dataset like Claude, GPT-4, and Llama 2.

 ---

 # Homework